Fessible/Android-Notes/README.md

 -----

-I use the numer of 20 EditTexts to discribe the element of 4*5 ColorMatrix.
+I use  20 EditTexts to discribe the element of 4*5 ColorMatrix.
 When you change any of EditTexts , the image will  display different  result.This demo is in colormatrix package.

 <img src = "ColorMatrix.gif" width="300px"/>